Tree cutting

 Olatz BSc (Hons) MSc ACIEEM

-Principal Ecologist – Bristol Office
+Principal Ecologist – Bristol & South West Area Manager

 Olatz is based in our Bristol office and has over ten years of professional experience in the environmental consultancy sector as well as in nature conservation organisations.
 Olatz possesses English and Welsh survey licences for bats and great crested newts and is an associate member of the Chartered Institute of Ecology and Environmental Management.